codeBelt/StructureJS/README.md

 ####Router.addDefault( callback, callbackScope );

-The ```Router.addDefault``` method is ment to trigger a callback function if there are no route matches are found.
+The ```Router.addDefault``` method is meant to trigger a callback function if there are no route matches are found.

 ```
 Router.addDefault(this.noRoutesFoundHandler, this);